spacecraft-repl/SpaceCraft/README.md

 Learn more about our project [here](https://spacecraft-repl.github.io/), including the challenges we solved by implementing containers, pseudo-terminals, input synchronization, and a reverse proxy.

 ## Deploying with Heroku
-Make sure you are signed-in to Heroku in your browser, then deploy using the one-click app below:
+Make sure that you are signed-in to Heroku in your browser, then deploy using the one-click button below:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)